Supervisors

 Professor Rachel Ashworth

-Rachel has research expertise in medical education.
-She has experience of using qualitative and sociological research methods, including interpretative phenomenological analysis (IPA).
-Rachel is interested in the effectiveness of integrative approaches to teaching biological science in the clinical context.
+Expertise: medical education research; qualitative and sociological research methods, including interpretative phenomenological analysis (IPA); the effectiveness of integrative approaches to teaching biological science in the clinical context.

 Dr Leo Donnelly